exponea/exponea-ios-sdk/Documentation/segmentation.md

 }
 ```

-### Segmentation Data Reload Triggers
+### Segmentation data reload triggers

 There are a few cases when the SDK refreshes segmentation data, and this process could occur multiple times.
 However, the SDK only notifies registered callbacks if the data have changed or if `includeFirstLoad` is `true`.
-Refer to [Callback Behavior](#callback-behavior) for more details about the callback notification process.
+Refer to [Callback behavior](#callback-behavior) for more details about the callback notification process.

 A data reload is triggered in the following cases: